Leggett & Platt Governance

-The Nominating, Governance and Sustainability Committee will (i) assist the Board in the oversight of corporate governance principles, policies and procedures, (ii) identify qualified candidates for Board membership consistent with criteria approved by the Board, (iii) recommend to the Board director nominees to be voted on at the annual meeting of shareholders, (iv) recommend to the Board candidates to serve in Board and Committee leadership positions, and (v) oversee the Company’s policies and programs relating to corporate responsibility and sustainability, including environmental, social and governance matters.
+The Nominating, Governance and Sustainability Committee will (i) assist the Board in the creation and oversight of corporate governance principles, policies and procedures, (ii) identify qualified candidates for Board membership consistent with criteria approved by the Board, (iii) recommend to the Board director nominees to be voted on at the annual meeting of shareholders, (iv) recommend to the Board candidates to serve in Board and Committee leadership positions, and (v) oversee the Company’s policies and programs relating to corporate responsibility and sustainability, including environmental, social and governance matters.

 The Committee will have at least three members and will be composed entirely of directors who are independent under New York Stock Exchange Listing Standards.
 The Board will appoint Committee members annually.
 The Board may remove Committee members at any time, with or without cause, by a majority vote.
 The Board will fill any vacancy on the Committee.
 During a vacancy on the Committee, the remaining members will have full power to act as the Committee.

 The Board will appoint a Committee Chair annually.
 If the Chair is absent from a meeting, the Committee may, by majority vote of those members present, designate one of its members to serve as acting Chair for the meeting.

 To the extent permitted by applicable law, the Committee may delegate duties and responsibilities to one or more members or subcommittees as it deems appropriate.